Natsamrat

 It is directed by Mahesh Manjrekar and produced by Nana Patekar and Vishwas Joshi under the banner of Great Maratha Entertainment, Gajanan Chitra and Fincraft Media and Entertainment Pvt.
 Ltd. The film was officially released in India on 1 January 2016 and became the highest-grossing Marathi film at the time, until Sairat occupied that place.
-The film was made in Gujarati in 2018 as Natsamrat and is being made in Telugu with the title Rangamarthanda.
+The film was remade in Gujarati in 2018 as Natsamrat, and in Telugu in 2023 as Rangamarthanda.

 Plot

-The film is a tragedy about a veteran theatre actor Ganpat Ramchandra Belwalkar, also known as, Appa (played by Nana Patekar) who has been an acclaimed theatre actor during his days, garnering fame and fortune by acting in plays based on various works, especially those of William Shakespeare.
+Ganpat Ramchandra Belwalkar (Nana Patekar), also known as Appa, is an acclaimed veteran theatre actor, garnering fame and fortune by acting in plays based on various works, especially those of William Shakespeare.
 He wins the award and the highest title of Natsamrat.

 Subsequently, Appa bequeaths all of his wealth to his children.
 He never keeps anything to himself and expresses his views very frankly.
 He does not mind using expletives while expressing his views.
 Only his wife Kaveri (Medha Manjrekar), whom he fondly calls 'Sarkar', and his close friend Rambhau (Vikram Gokhale) are able to understand his nature.
 His daughter-in-law Neha (Neha Pendse) and son Makrand (Ajit Parab) do not seem to appreciate his frank nature, which at times causes embarrassing situations for them when they have visitors or when their daughter hurls expletives at school.
 The breaking point in their relationship comes when their granddaughter performs a folk dance taught by Appa, which is not appreciated by her mother Neha.
-An argument follows between them and when they return home, Neha slaps her daughter.
+An argument follows between them, and when they return home, Neha slaps her daughter.
 The next day, Neha proposes to part ways with them by moving out, a ploy through which she anticipates that Appa will grant them their space.
-Appa sees through her plan and decides to move out while remarking to his son, "The whole world is a stage, and unfortunately, my part is a sad one."
+Appa sees through her plan and decides to move out while telling his son that the whole world is a stage, and his (Appa) part is a sad one.

-Appa's wife Kaveri is very devoted to him and she does not question his decision.
-They move to their son-in-law and daughter Vidya's place.
+Appa's wife Kaveri is very devoted to him, and she does not question his decision.
+They move to their son-in-law Rahul (Sunil Barve) and daughter Vidya's (Mrunmayee Deshpande) place.
 Appa continues with his carefree and frank ways, at times laden with few expletives.
-Their son-in-law, Rahul Barve (Sunil Barve) is a high-ranking engineer in his company and is of a caring nature.
-Vidya (Mrunmayee Deshpande) also confronts similar embarrassing situations as Neha, but her husband Rahul does not seem to mind it.
-He appreciates Appa's poetry (To be or not to be, that is the question) and his fluent style of recitals.
+Rahul is a high-ranking engineer in his company and is of a caring nature.
+Vidya also confronts similar embarrassing situations as Neha, but Rahul does not seem to mind it.
+He appreciates Appa's poetry and his fluent style of recitals.
 On Vidya's anniversary, Appa comes in an inebriated state and embarrasses Rahul's boss.
-Although next-day Appa apologizes, Rahul does not seem to mind it and discards it as a one-off incident.
+Although Appa apologizes the next day, Rahul does not seem to mind it and discards it as a one-off incident.